XKNX/xknx/docs/fan.md

 - `xknx` XKNX object.
 - `name` name of the device.
-- `group_address` is the KNX group address of the fan device.
+- `group_address` is the KNX group address of the fan speed.
 Used for sending.
-- `group_address_state` is the KNX group address of the fan state.
+- `group_address_state` is the KNX group address of the fan speed state.
 Used for updating and reading state.
 - `device_updated_cb` awaitable callback for each update.
 - `max_step` Maximum step amount for fans which are controlled with steps and not percentage.